reybits/config-vim/README.md

 This repository contains my custom Vim configuration for Linux, macOS, and Windows.
 The setup is built from scratch and includes only the plugins I actively use in my workflow.
 I primarily use Vim as a C++ IDE for cross-platform game development.

+For the best experience, use it alongside my [config-tmux](https://github.com/reybits/config-tmux.git) repository.

 ## Install

 ```sh